Ray Parkin: World War II

 Parkin began writing during his war service.
 He started a novel, which was lost when Perth was sunk by Japanese action in the Sunda Strait in the early hours of 1 March 1942.

 After about 11 hours in the water, Parkin and nine other survivors washed up on a small island.
 They found a steel lifeboat and rigged a sail and tried to get back to Australia.
 Over 16 days, covering 500 miles, they managed to slip past enemy shipping and endured tropical storms before reaching occupied Tjilatjap where they were greeted by Dutch Officers, who handed them over to Japanese troops.

 In June 1942, Parkin was imprisoned in Bandoeng camp.
-There he met Dutch soldier and author Laurens van der Post and they became friends.
+There he met South African soldier and author Laurens van der Post and they became friends.
 Among other prisoners with an interest in art was Dutch artist Keis von Willigen, and together they would source paper from wherever they could.
 Van der Post managed to get Parkin a set of watercolour paints from a Chinese contact and with these he would create portraits of fellow prisoners.

 In November 1942, Parkin was among the "Dunlop 1,000", a group of prisoners under the authority of Australian army surgeon Lieutenant Colonel "Weary" Dunlop who were sent to work on the infamous Burma-Thailand Railway.
 Despite the hardship, Parkin continued to draw, focusing on the beauty that could be found: plants, butterflies, nature generally.
 Others, like English-born artist Jack Chalker, recorded the horrors of the camps.

 In March 1944, Parkin was among a group of prisoners selected to be shipped to Japan.
 He couldn't keep his collection of drawings and diary notes concealed on that trip, so Dunlop offered to look after them for him.
 Dunlop had a false bottom in his operating table, where he could hide things like Chalker's medical drawings and Parkin's collection of artworks & papers.

 Parkin ended up working in an underground coal mine near the Japanese village of Ohama and remained there until the Japanese surrender in August 1945.